 Most cozy & delicious places for getting a bite

 Nairobi is developing fast, and so are its places to eat.
 It offers some unique and great places to eat or grab a coffee.
-I have picked a few of my favorites below.
+I have picked a few of my favorite hidden gems in Nairobi below.

 Wasp & Sprout